Lincoln Hirst on Gadgets, Con Tricks and Iatrosedation

 NG: When did your interest in treating nervous patients start?

 LH: I think when I started treating children in the children’s department.
 I quite liked the idea of doing that.
 Actually I’m not very good with kids.
 But with really nervous adults, almost as soon as I qualified, I suddenly realised firstly, that I really really wanted to be the one who could help them and secondly, that I was just naturally quite good at it.
 I didn’t know why, but people would go away and say “He is good” and send their friends along, or they would say “That was the best treatment or the least painful treatment I have ever had”.
 That made me feel good, because I felt I was trying to help people.
-When someone is really afraid, they really need you to help them.
-You can see it in their eyes, you can feel it and so I just wanted to do it.
-It was a natural thing and then the more I did it, the more people came along so I started trying to learn how to do things better and I just loved it.
+It was a natural thing and then the more I did it, the more people came along, so I started trying to learn how to do things better and I just loved it.
 It’s very very satisfying.

 NG: You mentioned you later started to learn how to help nervous patients.
-What exactly did you do, where did you learn?
+Where did you learn?

 LH: This will have been in the days before the Internet so I’d be reading books, looking at journals, speaking with other dentists, trying different devices.
-Technology was one of them, things like The Wand and various other injection systems and just seeking out that sort of noise.
+Technology was one of them, things like The Wand and various other injection systems.
 There weren’t many courses for that sort of thing.
 You could find stuff to read.
 I got a few books on the psychology of dental fear and did a course on hypnosis among other things.
 Then I started to understand why the things I did which worked, worked; and why some of the things which didn’t work, didn’t work.
 So it just gave me a better insight.
 There was one particular article I read, something called Iatrosedation, have you heard of that?

 NG: There is something about it on Dental Fear Central, it’s a PDF.